Jessime/Jessime.github.io/_pages/national_parks.md

 **Date:** April, 2021

-{% include figure image_path="/assets/images/national_parks/saguaro.webp" alt="Saguaro" caption="For having lived here for 5 years, I have surprising few photos in the park proper.
+{% include figure image_path="/assets/images/national_parks/saguaro_cactus.webp" alt="Saguaro Cactus" caption="For having lived here for 5 years, I have surprising few photos in the park proper.
 But this particularly odd Saguaro is from one of my first trips to the park itself." %}

 # Sequoia, California